GiuseppeBergamino/Home/Activities/README.md

 Live Electronics performer for the **Interferenze Festival**

 #### From Silence Festival - Chigiana Academy, Siena, Italy [31.07]
-Composition and Performance of the Acousmatic Piece **Metastabile**
+Composition and Performance of the acousmatic piece **Metastabile**

 #### From Silence Festival - Chigiana Academy, Siena, Italy [27.07]
-Live Electronics for the Piece **Con Luigi Dallapiccola** by Luigi Nono
+Live Electronics for the piece **Con Luigi Dallapiccola** by Luigi Nono

 #### From Silence Festival - Chigiana Academy, Siena, Italy [22.07]
-Live Electronics for the Piece **Lo Sconosciuto Ritrovato** by Gianvincenzo Cresta
+Live Electronics for the piece **Lo Sconosciuto Ritrovato** by Gianvincenzo Cresta

 #### Launch of the Web Installation Monti Picentini Digitali [1.04]